the-xkcd-community/the-red-spider-project/Platforms.md

 Other platforms might work too, we just don't take effort to ensure that.
 For example PowerShell on Windows works, though inconveniently.
+If you want to use Bash on Windows (for example Git Bash), you'll have to add tools like `python` to your PATH.

 More platform support can be added if testers are available.
 Let us know if you want to test for a new platform.